rupava/Solar-Power-Measurement-Using-STM32/README.md

 # **Solar-Power-Management-Using-STM32**

-This project is a replica project that imitates the [Solar Power Measurement](https://nevonprojects.com/solar-power-measurement-system-using-arm-cortex/) project.
+This project is a replica of the [Solar Power Measurement](https://nevonprojects.com/solar-power-measurement-system-using-arm-cortex/).
 Completely written from scratch for NUCLEO-F401RE (STM32-F401RE) but since they are HAL CODES, they can be ported easily to other STM32 boards.

+The STM32 board reads the ADC values in multi-channel and outputs to the DMA and at a modest frequency set by the the TIMER_2.
+The TIMER_2 acts as an EXTERNAL INTERRUPT as we are not using the Continuous Conversion Mode.

+The LCD uses the I2C pins on the board so make sure to set them up as a peripherel.

 Components for this project include:
 * NUCLEO-F401RE